shadaj/expo-template-scala/README.md

 This template sets up a simple React Native application written in Scala through [Scala.js](https://www.scala-js.org), [Slinky](https://slinky.dev), and [Expo](https://expo.io).

 ## Installation

+On macOS will need to install XCode for this if you haven't already.

 Install the Expo CLI:
 ```
 $ npm install -g expo-cli